-Compulsory Test Pre-Novice (PN)
+Compulsory Test Pre-Novice (PN) (Rein of your choice)

 Test performed in canter

 Mount (must be assisted) and Dismount can be in any pace and are not scored

 1. Basic Seat 2.
 Flag without arm.
 Return to bench before seat astride 3.
 Swing to press-up (hold minimum two canter strides) return to seat astride 4.
 Leg Changes